centreon/centreon-documentation/en/installation/installation-of-a-central-server/using-packages.md

 > your production environment.
 Nevertheless, these packages for CentOS 8 are
 > compatible with RHEL 8 and Oracle Linux 8 versions.

-After installating your server, consider updating your operating system via the
+After installing your server, consider updating your operating system via the
 command:

 <!--DOCUSAURUS_CODE_TABS-->